Tip!: The Media Optimizer feature requires Plex Media Server version 0.9.14.3 or newer.

 - Folder Paths – You will have an entry corresponding to the path for each library location you’ve specified for the library.
 The “Plex Versions” folder will then be created under the selected path.

-Tip!: If you want to keep all optimized versions together in a custom location, add that location to your library by editing the library, then select it here.
+Tip!: If you want to keep all optimized versions together in a custom location, add that location to your library by Editing Libraries, then select it here.

 Save the Optimization